gnaeus/knockout-decorators/README.md

 }
 ```

-So in v0.8.0 instead of `@subscribe` decorator there is shorthand function `subscribe`
+So from v0.8.0 instead of `@subscribe` decorator there is shorthand function `subscribe`
 with some extra functionality like "subscribe once":
 ```js
 class ViewModel {